 Entebbe Botanic Gardens is a great introduction to Uganda's flora and fauna.

-The Entebbe Botanical Garden is accessible on foot (about a 30 minute walk) from Entebbe's quaint guesthouses.
+The botanical garden is accessible on foot (about a 30 minute walk) from Entebbe's quaint guesthouses.
 Guides wait at the entrance and will take you around and show you the wonders of the park for a fee.
-We were short on time so opted to explore independently.
+We were short on time so opted to explore Entebbe Botanical Garden independently.

 Sip Beer and Hear Gospel Music on the Shores of Lake Victoria